 FIMRC currently installs smokeless chimneys and stoves at the crèche children’s houses to reduce many health problems caused by smoke.
 Costs would cover building 25 chimneys at houses in different communities.

-Down with Diabetes!
+Down with Diabetes!- FULLY ADOPTED!

 Due to a lack of awareness, not many people are diagnosed with diabetes and still lead unhealthy lifestyles.
 This project will help us to screen the community for diabetes during our community surveys.